2016 winner of the Best Kept Village

 Scope of Plan

-This Plan is intended, but not confined, to covering the initial period after an incident has occurred and to complement, where appropriate, the higher level emergency plans maintained by Wiltshire Council.
+This Plan is intended, but not confined, to covering the initial period after an incident has occurred and to complement, where appropriate, the higher level emergency plans maintained by Wiltshire Council (website details are given at the end of this document).
 In complementing the Council's own plans, this Initial Response Plan provides local details which enable an effective village response to be mounted.

 An emergency situation is NOT caused exclusively by something extraordinary.
 It could include an ordinary emergency such as a gas leak, flooding and emergencies which may not lie within the remit of the civil emergency services such as power failures, heat waves, cold spells, epidemics and utility failures.